 Now Available Digital Download - YEAR A Liturgies, YEAR B Liturgies, YEAR C Liturgies, or all 3 Years in one complete digital download.
-These all include complete liturgies for The Liturgical Years in one download.
+These all include complete Orders of Service based on the Common Lectionary for The Liturgical Years in one download.

 $9.00 for individual Year A, B or C Liturgies